kingces95/kingjs/descriptor/write/README.md

 # @[kingjs](https://www.npmjs.com/package/kingjs)/[descriptor](https://www.npmjs.com/package/@kingjs/descriptor).write
-Define a function that copies a descriptor on the first write if copyOnWrite is true or the descriptor is frozen.
+Define a function that copies a descriptor on the first write if the descriptor is frozen.
 ## Usage
 Update a descriptor to add one to any odd numbers found as descriptor values.
 ```js